Level III Trauma Center

 - Provides back-up care for rural and community hospitals.

 - Offers continued education of the nursing and allied health personnel or the trauma team.

 - Involved with prevention efforts and must have an active outreach program for its referring communities.

 Additionally, the Emergency Department is an AR SAVES stroke site and is equipped with telemedicine technology, training for personnel, support for the dedicated tele-stroke coordinator (nurse facilitator), and ongoing stroke continuing education.

-This question is often asked before a trip to the Emergency Department.
-Try evaluating your situation according to the following criteria:
+When determining whether to visit the emergency room, consider evaluating your situation according to the following criteria:

 - Emergency: life-threatening injury or health problem, extreme pain and/or great difficulty breathing

 - Non-emergency: some pain and or labored breathing, no immediate danger of losing your life

 If you feel you are having a life-threatening event, please call 9-1-1 and you will be taken to the most appropriate emergency department, depending upon your injury.
 In a life-threatening situation, time is very important.

 How quickly you are seen by a physician will depend upon the triage process.
 Triage is a way of determining which patients are sickest and in need of immediate medical attention.
 It may be that a patient who came in after you will be seen first because that patient has immediate medical needs.